 With all the gadgets on the market today for a deep clean between your teeth, you might question whether traditional flossing tools hold up against store-bought ones that seemingly match dentist-level results.
 Get the facts on the pros and cons of different flossing devices and what's best for good, daily oral care.

 While your ancestors used everything from toothpicks, hair or string (and many people still do!) to wiggle out hard-to-reach debris between teeth, it wasn't until the early 19th century that dental floss, then made of silk, caught on.
-Levi Spear Parmly, a New Orleans-based dentist, noted that well-cleaned teeth prevent tooth decay, according to TIME Magazine.
-This is a no-brainer today, but Parmly's work superseded common understanding of dental hygiene.
+In 1819, Levi Spear Parmly, a New Orleans-based dentist, published his book, A Practical Guide to the Management of the Teeth, and noted that well-cleaned teeth prevent tooth decay, according to TIME Magazine.
+This is a no-brainer today, but Parmly's work superseded the common understanding of dental hygiene of that period.

 Standard Floss: Waxed vs. Unwaxed

 What is the difference between waxed and unwaxed floss, even if it's just a preference?
 Nylon floss comes in both varieties, and there are some pros and cons to each.
-Waxed floss glides more easily between teeth, snaps less often and is softer against your gumline.
+Waxed floss glides more easily between teeth, snaps less often and is softer against your gum line.
 Unwaxed floss can be more effective in parsing out fine debris particles and for reaching between crowded teeth, but it can snap and snare on teeth.
-Shredded floss can occur when you have rough surfaces in your mouth, such as uneven teeth, old fillings or braces.
+Floss may shred when you have rough surfaces in your mouth, such as uneven teeth, old fillings or braces.
 Likewise, constant snaring may injure gums and cause discomfort or bleeding.

 The Pros and Cons of Interdental Cleaners

 For reasons unrelated to the mouth, some patients can find it difficult to use traditional floss.
-At least a quarter of adults suffer from the joint pain of arthritis, for example, according to the Arthritis Foundation, while young children may still be learning to manipulate floss.
+10 per cent of adults and 20 per cent of the elderly in Singapore suffer from the joint pain of osteoarthritis (the most common form of arthritis), for example, according to SingHealth, while young children may still be learning to manipulate floss.
 For some people, a dental floss pick or pre-threaded floss is a good alternative.
 These tools can make daily flossing less of a hassle.

 However, as with traditional floss, spacing and crowding in your teeth can still make it hard to reach certain angles with flossing tools.
 It's best to speak with your dentist about the right tool for you and the best way to approach flossing in this case.
 Regular flossing, regardless of the tool, is paramount to preventing tooth decay and maintaining oral health.